 For those who do live here, it is the epic quietude; miles of untouched Caribbean beaches; the lush farmland; the exotic mountain vistas; the nearby MesoAmerican Barrier Reef; and the verdant mountain forests that draw us here.
 Jaguars and ocelots occasionally eat our watchdogs, but they were here first.

 Paving the Road To Paradise

-This bridge is now completed.
-Completion of the Coastal Highway paving & bridging project is set for 2022.
+This bridge and others are now complete.
+Completion of the Coastal Highway project is set for 2023.

 IUCN Category IV Wildlife Sanctuary